-- The timing of and our ability to execute our clinical trials for ADI-001 in non-Hodgkin's lymphoma (NHL), including the ability to successfully complete our Phase 1 clinical trial and the period during which the results of the trial will become available; - our expectations regarding our additional internal gamma delta T cell therapy programs, including ADI-925 and AD 270, in preclinical development and our ability to develop other oncology product candidates in our research pipeline; - our expectations regarding the availability, timing and announcement of data from our Phase 1 clinical trial; - our expectations regarding discussions with the FDA and the European Medicines Agency (EMA) of a potential path to support Biologics License Application (BLA) and Marketing Authorization Application (MAA) for ADI-001; - the anticipated timing of our submission of IND applications or equivalent regulatory filings and initiation of future clinical trials, including the timing of the anticipated results; - our expectations regarding the impact of unstable market and economic conditions, including impacts of inflation and adverse developments affecting the financial services industry, on our business, results of operations or financial conditions; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of acceptance and clinical utility of any products for which we receive regulatory approval; - our expectations regarding the manufacturing of our product candidates and products by us or by our third-party suppliers; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional product candidates with significant commercial potential; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any current and future collaboration; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the success of competing therapies that are or may become available; - developments relating to our competitors and our industry; - our ability to retain the continued service of our key professionals and to identify, hire, and retain additional qualified professionals; - our financial performance; - our expectations related to the use of cash and cash equivalents; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to maintain effective internal control over financial reporting; - the impact of government laws and regulations; and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- the timing of and our ability to execute our clinical trials for ADI-001 in autoimmune indications and non-Hodgkin's lymphoma (NHL), including the ability to successfully complete our Phase 1 clinical trial in NHL and initiate a Phase 1 clinical trial in lupus nephritis (LN) and additional potential autoimmune indications; - our expectations regarding our additional internal gamma delta T cell therapy programs in preclinical development, including ADI-270, and our ability to develop other product candidates in our research pipeline; - our expectations regarding the availability, timing and announcement of data from our Phase 1 clinical trials for ADI-001; - our expectations for ADI-270 as a treatment for renal cell carcinoma (RCC) and other CD70+ solid tumor and hematological malignancies; - our expectations regarding discussions with the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) of a potential path to support Biologics License Application (BLA) and Marketing Authorization Application (MAA) for our product candidates; - the anticipated timing of our submission of Investigational New Drug (IND) applications or equivalent regulatory filings and initiation of future clinical trials, including the timing of the anticipated results; - our expectations regarding the impact of unstable market and economic conditions, including impacts of inflation and adverse developments affecting the financial services industry, on our business, results of operations or financial conditions; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of acceptance and clinical utility of any products for which we receive regulatory approval; - our expectations regarding the manufacturing of our product candidates and any products for which we receive regulatory approval by us or by our third-party suppliers; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional product candidates with significant commercial potential; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any current and future collaboration; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the success of competing therapies that are or may become available; - developments relating to our competitors and our industry; - our ability to retain the continued service of our key professionals and to identify, hire, and retain additional qualified professionals; - our financial performance; - our expectations related to the use of cash and cash equivalents; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing;

+- our ability to maintain effective internal control over financial reporting; - the impact of government laws and regulations; - potential stockholder approval of an amendment to our certificate of incorporation to increase the number of authorized shares; and - other risks and uncertainties, including those listed under the caption "Risk Factors."